anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 ![image1](figures/course1/week2/prioritizing.png)

-Prioritizing certain type may give better improvement in performance, e.g. improving clean speech and people noise recognition can improve the overall performance by 0.6% each.
+Prioritizing certain types may give a better improvement in performance, e.g. improving clean speech and people noise recognition can improve the overall performance by 0.6% each.

 Decide based on:
 - How much room for improvement there is
-- How frequently that category appearrs
+- How frequently that category appears
-- How easy is to improve accuracy in that category (e.g. using data augmentation)
+- How easy is it to improve accuracy in that category (e.g. using data augmentation)
 - How important it is to improve performance in that category

 Adding/improving data for a specific category: